Hannah3012/airbnb-clone-project/README.md

 A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
 Clear navigation, intuitive interfaces, and responsive design are critical for success.

+## Color Styles:
+- primary: #FF5A5F
+- Secondary: #008489
+- Background: #FFFFFF
+- Text: #222222
+- Secondary Text: #717171

+## Typography:
+- Primary Font: Circular, Medium (500), 16px
+- Headings: Circular, Bold (700), 24px-32px
+- Secondary Text: Circular, Book (400), 14px

+Identifying the design properties of a mockup is crucial because it ensures your final frontend implementation matches the intended user experience and visual style and turns a static mockup into a live, faithful, and functional frontend product.